-- Q: How will my shares be voted if I do not provide instructions on the proxy card? - A: If you are the record holder of your shares and do not specify on your proxy card how you want to vote your shares, your shares will be voted in favor of the proposals in accordance with the recommendation of the Board: - 1.a.
+- Q: How will my shares be voted if I do not provide instructions on the proxy card? - A: If you are the record holder of your shares and return a properly executed proxy card to us at least 24 hours before the Meeting, but do not specify on your proxy card how you want to vote your shares, your shares will be voted as to each of the proposals in accordance with the recommendation of the Board, as follows:

+1.a.
 "FOR" the reelection of Mr. Larry Jasinski as a Class II director of the Board, to serve until the 2025 annual meeting of shareholders and until his successor has been duly elected and qualified, or until his office is vacated in accordance with the Company's Articles of Association or the Israel Companies Law.

 - 1.b.
 "FOR" the reelection of Dr. John William Poduska as a Class II director of the Board, to serve until the 2025 annual meeting of shareholders and until his successor has been duly elected and qualified, or until his office is vacated in accordance with the Company's Articles of Association or the Israel Companies Law. - 1.c.
-"FOR" the reelection of Randel E. Richner as a Class II director of the Board, to serve until the 2025 annual meeting of shareholders and until her successor has been duly elected and qualified, or until her office is vacated in accordance with the Company's Articles of Association or the Israel Companies Law. - 2.
+"FOR" the reelection of Ms. Randel E. Richner as a Class II director of the Board, to serve until the 2025 annual meeting of shareholders and until her successor has been duly elected and qualified, or until her office is vacated in accordance with the Company's Articles of Association or the Israel Companies Law. - 2.
 "FOR" the approval of an amendment to our 2014 Incentive Compensation Plan to increase the number of shares available for issuance thereunder by 4,400,000 ordinary shares. - 3.a.
 "FOR", subject to approval of Proposal 2, a grant of 200,000 restricted stock units to Larry Jasinski, the Company's Chief Executive Officer - 3.b.
 "FOR" an increase in Mr. Jasinski's annual salary by four percent, effective January 1, 2022. - 4.
 "FOR" the approval of terms of consulting services by Ms. Richner. - 5.
 "FOR" the approval of the reappointment of Kost Forer Gabbay & Kasierer, a member of Ernst & Young Global, as ReWalk's independent registered public accounting firm for the year ending December 31, 2022, and until the next annual meeting of shareholders, and to authorize the Board, upon recommendation of the audit committee, to fix the remuneration of said independent registered public accounting firm. - 6.
-"FOR" the approval, on an advisory basis, of the Company's executive compensation, commonly referred to as a "Sayon-Pay" vote.
+"FOR" the approval, on an advisory basis, of the Company's executive compensation, commonly referred to as a "Say-on-Pay" vote. - 7.a.
+"AGAINST" the shareholder proposal to elect Mr. Hadar Levy as a Class II director of the Board, to serve until the 2025 annual meeting of shareholders and until his successor has been duly elected and qualified, or until his office is vacated in accordance with the Company's Articles of Association or the Israel Companies Law. - 7.b.
+"AGAINST" the shareholder proposal to elect Mr. Ronen Grossman as a Class II director of the Board, to serve until the 2025 annual meeting of shareholders and until his successor has been duly elected and qualified, or until his office is vacated in accordance with the Company's Articles of Association or the Israel Companies Law. - 8.
+"AGAINST" the shareholder proposal to approve an amendment to the Company's Articles of Association to declassify the Board and remove certain supermajority vote provisions for director removal immediately following the Meeting. - 9.
+"AGAINST" the shareholder proposal to remove three of the Company's directors, Mr. Jeff Dykan, Mr. Yohanan Engelhardt and Mr. Yasushi Ichiki, immediately following the Meeting.